cyverse-de/formation-mcp/README.md

 A Model Context Protocol (MCP) server for interacting with the CyVerse Discovery Environment Formation API.
 This server provides Claude Code and other MCP-compatible clients with tools to manage applications, analyses, and data in the Discovery Environment.

-**Now available in Go!** This is the Go implementation, providing a single static binary with no external dependencies.
-The original Python implementation is available in the `python/` directory.

 ## Features

 - **Application Management**: List, launch, and monitor interactive (VICE) and batch applications